Critics' Choice Super Award for Best Villain in a Series

 The Critics' Choice Super Award for Best Villain in a Series, Limited Series or Made-for-TV Movie is an award presented by the Critics Choice Association to the best villain in a television series or TV movie.

 This award was first presented in 2021 to Antony Starr for his role as John / Homelander on The Boys.
-The most nominated performer in this category is Michael Emerson with three nominations.
+The most nominated performers in this category are Michael Emerson and Starr with three nominations.

-The current recipient of the award is Colin Farrell for his role as Oswald "Oz" Cobb / The Penguin in The Penguin.
+Starr is also the current recipient of the award.